abrahamebij/abrahamebij/README.md

 ## Introduction
-- 👋 Hi, I’m Abraham, admin of [Frontend Whatsapp TV](https://bit.ly/Frontend_Channel)
+- 👋 Hi, I’m Abraham
 - :nigeria: I grew up in Lagos, Nigeria
 - :school: I schooled at Holy Blessing College where I got introduced to HTML through a friend.
+- I share a lot of stuffs that will help you in your web development journey, [click here](https://wa.me/2349090991401) and save my contact then type **Done** in my inbox, then I'll save yours too.
+> I won't come into your DM and spam you.

 ## Programming Languages